Sky pays up to tighten grip on German soccer

-FRANKFURT Sky Deutschland, part owned by Rupert Murdoch's News Corp, has heavily outbid Deutsche Telekom to retain key rights to German league soccer, a move seen as crucial to the future of the loss-making pay-TV group.
+FRANKFURT, April 17 Sky Deutschland SKYDn.DE, part owned by Rupert Murdoch's News Corp (NWSA.O), has heavily outbid Deutsche Telekom (DTEGn.DE) to retain key rights to German league soccer, a move seen as crucial to the future of the loss-making pay-TV group.

 Sky Deutschland retained rights to show Bundesliga matches via cable and satellite, as well as winning mobile and IPTV rights previously held by Deutsche Telekom.